cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 Requirements to run the AccessAgentRemoteStoreIntegrationTest:
 1. AccessAgent running on Docker
 2. Comment out the "\@Disabled" annotation applied to the AccessAgentRemoteStoreIntegrationTest class
+3. Pull access to the CMCL Docker image registry (https://github.com/cambridge-cares/TheWorldAvatar/wiki/Docker%3A-Image-registry)
-3. Internet connection to the OntoKGRouter triple store (currently at `http://www.theworldavatar.com/blazegraph/namespace/ontokgrouter/sparql`)
+4. Internet connection to the OntoKGRouter triple store (currently at `http://www.theworldavatar.com/blazegraph/namespace/ontokgrouter/sparql`)
-4. OntoKGROuter is expected to contain routing to endpoint `http://172.17.0.1:39888/blazegraph/namespace/kb/sparql` for the resource "teststorelocal"
+5. OntoKGROuter is expected to contain routing to endpoint `http://172.17.0.1:39888/blazegraph/namespace/kb/sparql` for the resource "teststorelocal"

 To run the test from the command line
 ```